skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 ## 1st of Last Summer, 1501dy {.date}

-At 1 am the party sets out on the road.
+At 1:00 AM the party sets out on the road.
 They follow it to Breakshore.

 ![The village of Breakshore](images/breakshore.gif)